bhurstGH/LocalTestStruggleApp/README.md

 - Command: This is the actual slash command users will type in Slack.
 Name this one `/localteststruggle`.
 - Request URL: This is the endpoint on your server that Slack will send a POST request to when the command is used.
   - Copy your ngrok forwarding address here and append `/lts`: `http://randomstuff.ngrok.io/lts` -- this route is already setup in the server.js.
-  - Remember that if you have stop and restart your ngrok server, a new forwarding URL will be generated and you will have to edit your slash command's Request URL.
+  - Remember that if you stop and restart your ngrok server, a new forwarding URL will be generated and you will have to edit your slash command's Request URL.
-- Short Description: This will appear in the pop as helper text when the user types the command.
+- Short Description: This will appear in the popup as helper text when the user types the command in Slack.
 Type whatever you'd like, or simply "Local Test Struggle"
 - Usage Hint: This gives the user a hint for available parameters they can pass into the command.
 The autocomplete preview at the bottom of the screen helps make this a little clearer.
 If you need your app to recieve particular arguments to work with, this is where you would clue the user in.

-The option to escape channels and user will send along their respective IDs instead of their actual names.
+The option to escape channels and usernames will send along their respective IDs instead of their actual names.
 The intended purpose of your command will dictate whether you want this checked or not.
 It can be useful to access the IDs directly to query Slack API endpoints, but leave it unchecked for now.

 After clicking "Save," you will return to the Slash Commands feature page.
 You will also be prompted to reinstall your app.
 This is required anytime your app needs to access a new permission scope.
 Follow the link and click "Reinstall App."
 This will present you with a prompt similar to when you created a webhook.
 Choose #general once again and click "Install."

-Open your Slack app and type `/localstruggletest`.
-Your app should respond with an ephemeral message assuring you that the slash command is working.
-Your node server terminal should also print out the data that Slack sends to your app.
-Now type `/localteststruggle This will be echoed` to observe the attachment behavior, passing back the arguments given to the slash command.
+Open your Slack app and type `/localteststruggle`.
+Your app should respond with an ephemeral message (a temporary message, visible only to the person that used the command) assuring you that the slash command is working.
+The terminal that is running the node server should also print out the object that Slack sends to your app so you can get an idea of how Slack passes data in it's request.
+Now type `/localteststruggle This will be echoed` to observe the attachment behavior, passing back the arguments given to the slash command along with the original message..

-View the server.js file to see the code and read the comments to understand what is happening here, starting on line 10.
+View the server.js file included in this repository to see the code and read the comments to understand what is happening here, starting on line 10.

 </details>

-## Netlify Dev tool

-## netlify-lambda cli